 He was doing the work for which he was paid.
-But the mere fact of his presence there, condoning and justifying the crimes of these typical representatives of that despicable class whose greed and inhumanity have made the earth into a hell.
-(Christianity & Clergy & Minister) ibid.
+But the mere fact of his presence there, condoning and justifying the crimes of these typical representatives of that despicable class whose greed and inhumanity have made the earth into a hell. ibid.

 The trouble with vicars is they make the most terrible witnesses.
-Rumpole of the Bailey: Rumpole and the Man of God s2e1, Rumpole
+Rumpole of the Bailey s2e1: Rumpole and the Man of God, ITV 1979

-What puzzles the ordinary fellow is, If God is all wise and perfectly good, then why on Earth did he put Evil in the world? ibid. defendant
+What puzzles the ordinary fellow is, If God is all wise and perfectly good, then why on Earth did He put evil in the world? ibid. defendant

 I have complete faith in your brother’s innocence. ibid.
 Rumpole